scottjodoin/compo-3040-a2/README.md

 #### f.
 Push your changes to your repository

-In VS Code, click the **Git** tab, add a commit message and click **Sync now**.
+In VS Code, click the **Git** tab, add a commit message and click **Sync Changes**.
 You should see a message that your changes have been pushed to your repository.

 #### g.
 Open your GitHub repository in your browser and see that your file has successfully been uploaded